nuruddinsyah/need_resume/README.md

 # Need Resume

-Need Resume is a package to implement onResume (Android)/viewDidAppear (iOS) functionality on Stateful widget.
+Need Resume is a package to implement onResume (Android)/viewDidAppear (iOS) functionality on a Stateful widget (this is onResume for every screen).

 ## Quick Usage